vallauri-ict/formula-1-francescopepez/README.md

 ### Project 5 - FormulaOneWebApi

-C# Web Api 2.0 that returns the data from the db, with also a simple crud.
+C# Web Api 2.0 that returns the data from the db.

----
-# Database Diagram